-I, , custodial parent/legal guardian of , a student in the Van Buren School System, was notified on((date) of the first positive chemical screen test results of the so named student by (School Official).
-At that time, I activity programs, which includ I, custodial parent/legal guardia of (date) by I understand that under the Van parent/guardian consented to who competitions, presentations, activities positive test is in the spring be on probation and not be allowed to participate in competitions, presentations, driving to school relating to Van Buren Schools for a period of twenty-one days. of the so named student, was notified of the second positive test results on the date (School official). uren School District's Chemical Screen Policy, which I, the custodial I signed the consent form, the so named student will be suspended from ty programs, as well as driving to school, for the remainder of the school year.
-If emester, the student will not be able to participate during the fall semester.
-I also essional counseling and rehabilitation for the named student.
+I, , custodial parent/legal guardian of , a student in the Van Buren School System, was notified (date) of the first positive chemical screen test results of the so named student by (School Official).
+At that time, I activity programs, which includes driving to so I, custodial parent/legal guardian of the so nam of(date) by I understand that under the Van Buren School parent/guardian consented to when I signed the competitions, presentations, activity programs, this positive test is in the spring semester, the s District's Chemical Screen Policy, which I, the custodial e consent form, the so named student will be suspended from , as well as driving to school, for the remainder of the school year.
+If student will not be able to participate during the fall semester.
+I also understand that I should seek professional cour nseling and rehabilitation for the named student.
 Custodial parent/legal guardian School Official Custodial parent/legal guardian Date